-This 1-credit Unit is designed to build on students' knowledge of introductory economics and expose them to microeconomic and macroeconomic applications of theory.
+This 1-credit Unit is designed to build on students' knowledge of introductory economics and expose them to micro-economic and macro-economic applications of theory.
 The Unit allows the introduction of current issues in economics and provides an opportunity for students to analyse and evaluate these issues.

-This Unit has three Outcomes:
+There are three Outcomes: